tcfkaj/Candy-Cane/README.md

 #og.py is the script that cleans the original excel file (og.xlsx).

-#ogv2 is the script to work on classification

-#ogclean is the cleaned dataframe

-#threshold - this categorizes our data: we can run this through our nueral network!

 During the data preprocessing phase we:

 1) Performed exploratory data analysis.